Skip to content

 -u, --update update state without control

-usage: control_device.py delete_schedule [-h] [-v] -d DEVICE_ID -l DEVICE_KEY -i IP_ADDRESS
+usage: control_device.py delete_schedule [-h] [-v] -c DEVICE_TYPE -d DEVICE_ID [-l DEVICE_KEY] -i IP_ADDRESS

 -s SCHEDULE_ID